-Joseph Evans (1838-1909) of Evesham Township, New Jersey and his brother-in-law, Joshua Stokes Wills (1845-1934) noticed wild cranberries growing on a family member’s property and they purchased it in 1868.
+Joseph Evans (1838-1909) of Evesham Township, New Jersey and his brother-in-law, Joshua Stokes Wills (1845-1934) noticed wild cranberries growing on a family member’s property at Friendship Neck in what is now Tabernacle and Washington Township and they purchased it in 1869.
 They went into business together as Evans and Wills Co.
-This property would become known as Friendship Farm.
-In 1892 Evans and Wills expanded Friendship Farm by buying adjoining land and increasing the property from 1200 acres to 2010 acres.
+This property would become known as Friendship.
+In 1893 Evans and Wills expanded Friendship by buying adjoining land and increasing the property from 1200 acres to 2010 acres.
+They constructed buildings, including an office, residences and a large packing house.
+In 1931, they expanded their business to include blueberries.
+Garfield Alloway, who lived on the property, was also involved in the business and in the 1930s, Evans & Wills sold him 65 acres of the Friendship property for Alloway and his son to create their own blueberry business.
 Joshua Wills and Joseph Evans were among the original incorporators of the Growers Cranberry Company, Inc. in 1895.

 This collection contains the business records of the Joseph Evans Company and Evans and Wills Inc. These include incorporation documents, stockholder information and reports, board meeting minutes, land acquisition and sale records, as well as financial records and invoices.
 The collection also includes information about the companies’ cranberry and blueberry farms - including ledgers recording the yields of each crop and the laborers’ names and wages.